Lithic Breathing

 The rocks that bore these caves have seen the coming and going of all the planets that have ebbed and flowed since then on this spinning rock we call Earth.
 They’ve witnessed the Holocene, the Pliocene, the Miocene.
 So many worlds have blossomed and withered during their existence.

-These rocks are called the Miocene Monterey Formation.
-They speak to paleoclimatic and paleoceanographic events that occurred long ago during the Miocene epoch.
-This was an era of oreodonts and mastodons, of the formation of the Sierra Nevadas and the first kelp forests.
+These rocks speak to paleoclimatic and paleoceanographic events that occurred long ago.
+Theirs was an era of oreodonts and mastodons, of the formation of the Sierra Nevadas and the first kelp forests.
 This was the time of Livyatan melvillei, a prehistoric sperm whale whose namesake comes from the biblical sea monster Leviathan.

 Sea cave memory is climate memory.
 Ancient geological and oceanic forces birthed these caves, and their configuration speaks to those forces.
 The rocks have borne witness to change, to loss and renewal, time and transmogrification.